 What is the purpose of invasive neuromonitoring in comatose patients?

 One of the most important goals of neurologic critical care is to detect secondary brain injury at a time when permanent damage can still be prevented.
 The clinical examination remains the gold standard for the assessment of patients with neurologic disease despite great advances in neuroimaging and other diagnostic tools.
-Furthermore, in medical intensive care unit (ICU) patients, daily interruption of sedation has been shown to decrease the duration of mechanical ventilation, shorten hospital stay, and, in combination with spontaneous breathing trials, lead to improved outcome.1,2 There is some evidence suggesting that daily interruption of sedation is safe even in patients with brain injury,3 but this remains controversial.4 Clearly, there are a number of patients with acute brain injury in whom interruption of sedation is contraindicated such as those with ongoing status epilepticus, severe ICP crises, or respiratory failure ...
+Furthermore, in medical intensive care unit (ICU) patients, daily interruption of sedation has been shown to decrease the duration of mechanical ventilation, shorten hospital stay, and, in combination with spontaneous breathing trials, lead to improved outcome.1,2 There is some evidence suggesting that daily interruption of sedation is safe even in patients with brain injury,3 but this remains controversial.4 Clearly, there are a number of patients with acute brain injury in whom interruption of sedation is contraindicated such as those with ongoing status epilepticus, severe ICP crises, or respiratory failure requiring sedation. ...